Physics-Embedded Neural ODEs for Learning Antagonistic Pneumatic Artificial Muscle Dynamics: Experimental Setup

 \section{Experimental Setup}

 This section describes the experimental platform and data collection procedures used for model identification and validation of the antagonistic PAM joint.
-Two experimental setups were employed: a single PAM characterization platform used to obtain static force profiles for air mass estimation, and an antagonistic joint platform used for dynamic system identification and validation.
+Quasi-static single-PAM characterization data were used only for offline air-mass estimation, as described in Section~\ref{subsec:mass_estimation}.
+The dynamic model identification and validation experiments were conducted on the antagonistic joint platform.